kjs29/nback/README.md

 ## Method 1 - Clone the repo from Github

+Make sure you downloaded Python, pip and Git installed on your system before running the commands.

 Copy & Paste the following code below in your terminal.

 The game will be downloaded in the folder named `~/Desktop/pygame_nback`, wait a few seconds, and it will start playing automatically.